Skip to main content

 - Recruit participants

-- Schedule and conduct consent calls with eligible households
+- Schedule and conduct consent calls and enroll households in the study

-- Physically drop-off and pick up LENA audio recorders and study materials during home visits to participants that live in the San Francisco East Bay Area, CA (including Albany, Alameda, Albany, Berkeley, Emeryville, Oakland and Piedmont)
+- Physically drop-off and pick up LENA audio recorders and study materials during home visits to participants that live in the San Francisco East Bay Area, CA (including Albany, Alameda, Albany, Berkeley, El Cerrito, Emeryville, Oakland, Piedmont and Richmond)

 - Data entry and/or coding data